mne-tools/mne-qt-browser/README.md

 raw.plot(block=True)
 ```

-If you want to try the browser nust with the sample-dataset from mne-python,
+If you want to try the browser with the sample-dataset from mne-python,
 run `mne_qt_browser` from the terminal.

 ### Report Bugs & Feature Requests